jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

     ~$ source poky-jethro/oe-init-build-env ~/bbb/build

-build the sdk installer with the *populate_sdk* command, specifying the same image file you are using in your project.
+build the sdk installer with the *populate_sdk* command, usually specifying the same image file you are using in your project

-    ~/bbb/build$ bitbake -c populate_sdk qt5-image
+    ~/bbb/build$ bitbake -c populate_sdk console-image

 When finished, the sdk installer will end up here

-    <TMPDIR>/deploy/sdk/poky-glibc-x86_64-qt5-image-cortexa8hf-vfp-neon-toolchain-2.0.sh
+    <TMPDIR>/deploy/sdk/poky-glibc-x86_64-console-image-cortexa8hf-vfp-neon-toolchain-2.0.1.sh

-If you run it and accept the defaults, the cross-tools will get installed under `/opt/poky/2.0`.
+If you run it and accept the defaults, the cross-tools will get installed under `/opt/poky/2.0.1`.

 ### Fetch the Linux source

-The kernel recipe *linux-stable_4.3.bb* has the repository location, branch and commit of the kernel source used in the Yocto build.
+The kernel recipe *linux-stable_4.5.bb* has the repository location, branch and commit of the kernel source used in the Yocto build.

 These lines have the details

-    # v4.3
+    # v4.5.2
-    SRCREV = "6a13feb9c82803e2b815eca72fa7a9f5561d7861"
+    SRCREV = "92b8a3b2136d3051170ed6b14f21bac7808acc09"
     SRC_URI = " \
-        git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git;branch=master \
+        git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git;branch=linux-4.5.y \

 Be sure to pay attention to the branch.